17 February, 2019

 This kind of marketing can be used to give your offline customers the chance to get a lot more information about your mobile app by scanning a barcode.

 Keep your eyes open.
 Not long ago “mobile marketing” was “a thing for the future”.
 When you now hear the word you probably think about smartphones and tablets because nearly everybody has a minimum of one of these mobile devices.
 But there is a lot more.
-Nowadays one in 6 consumers own wearable technology.
+Nowadays, 21% of US adults own a wearable tech.
 “Smart home” is a growing market.

 The variety of mobile devices and mobile marketing strategies are growing.